Robust boundary integral equations for the solution of elastic scattering problems via Helmholtz decompositions: Numerical results

-Finally, we illustrate in Figure~\ref{fig:mysecond3} the iterative behavior of the CFIE and CFIER formulations in the case of Lipschitz scatterers in the high frequency regime.
-Specifically, we considered a square and an L-shaped scatterer of lengths $2\pi$ with arc length parametrizations, equipped with sigmoidal graded meshes that accumulate points polynomially (e.g. polynomials of degree three were used in our numerical experiments) towards the corner points.
+\paragraph{Lipschitz case.} Finally, we illustrate in Figure~\ref{fig:mysecond3} the iterative behavior of the CFIE and CFIER formulations in the case of a square and an L-shaped scatterer of lengths $2\pi$ with arc length parametrizations, equipped with sigmoidal graded meshes that accumulate points polynomially (e.g. polynomials of degree three were used in our numerical experiments) towards the corner points.
 We remark that the various well posedness proofs of the formulations considered in this paper relied heavily on the smoothness of the curve $\Gamma$.
 Indeed, a key ingredient in the analysis was the increased regularity of the double layer operators, that is $\K_k^\top\in \mathrm{OPS}(-3)$, which in the case of Lipschitz curves is only $\K_k^\top\in \mathrm{OPS}(0)$.
 As a consequence, the CFIER formulations are no longer of the second kind.
 Nevertheless, the CFIER formulations still outperform the CFIE formulations.
 For instance, we did not observe convergence when GMRES solvers were applied to CFIE formulations in the Neumann case.